 Kyle is also a Strategic Advisor to the Strategic Investment Board, Chair of the Connswater Community Greenway Trust and a Board Member of the International Urban Development Association (INTA).

-Diana Fitzsimons has a background in Planning, Surveying, Property Law and Economics and is a former Principal Planning Officer.
+Mrs Diana Fitzsimons has a background in Planning, Surveying, Property Law and Economics and is a former Principal Planning Appeals Commissioner.
 As Planning Director of Turley Associates she was involved in planning projects at Belfast Harbour Lands including City Quays and the Stena Ferry Terminal.

-Diana is a planning consultant with the English Planning Inspectorate; Chair of Fold Housing; Deputy Chair of the RICS charity Lionheart; Deputy President of the International Federation for Housing and Planning and a visiting professor at the University of Ulster.
+She is a planning consultant currently on contract with the English Planning Inspectorate; Chair of Fold Housing Association; Deputy Chair of the RICS charity Lionheart; Deputy President of the International Federation for Housing and Planning; and a visiting professor at the University of Ulster.

 Deborah Lange is a Certified Public Accountant and has held a number of senior executive positions within the accounting and high-tech sectors.
 She was the Senior Vice President of Tax at Oracle Corporation and also chaired the Silicon Valley Tax Directors Group.